-Clauses 23 to 25, 27 and 31 of Bill C-21 also modify the powers of the Commissioner of Firearms, who is given authority in relation to section 20(a) of the Firearms Act, which allows an individual to possess a specific restricted firearm or handgun in a place other than where its possession is authorized, for the purpose of protecting the life of the individual or of other people.
-Clause 23 of the bill adds section 54(2)(a.1) to the Firearms Act to require that applications for authorizations to carry firearms in such circumstances be made to the Commissioner of Firearms.
-Clause 24 adds section 57.1, which gives the Commissioner of Firearms the authority to issue such authorizations to carry.
-Clause 25 stipulates that, in making the decision of whether or not to issue such an authorization to carry, the Commissioner of Firearms, subject to applicable regulations, has the power to attach any conditions considered desirable "in the interests of the safety of the holder or any other person" (new section 58(1.2)).
-Clause 27 of the bill adds section 67(1.1) to the Firearms Act, and clause 31 amends section 70(1) of that Act.
-These provisions respectively grant the Commissioner of Firearms the authority to renew and revoke an authorization to carry referred to in section 20(a) of the Act.
+Clauses 23 to 25 and 31 also modify the powers of the Commissioner of Firearms, who is given authority in relation to section 20(a) of the Firearms Act, which allows individuals to obtain an authorization to carry, which allows an individual to possess a specific restricted firearm or handgun in a place other than where its possession is authorized, for the purpose of protecting the life of the individual or of other people.
+Section 54(2)(a.1) is added, requiring that applications for these authorizations to carry be made to the Commissioner of Firearms, and section 57.1 is added to give the Commissioner of Firearms the authority to issue such authorizations to carry.
+In making the decision of whether or not to issue such an authorization to carry, the Commissioner of Firearms, subject to applicable regulations, has the power to attach any conditions considered desirable "in the interests of the safety of the holder or any other person" (section 58(1.2)).
+Clause 27 adds section 67(1.1) to the Firearms Act and clause 31 modifies section 70(1) of the Firearms Act.
+These provisions respectively grant the Commissioner of Firearms the authority to renew and revoke such an authorization to carry.

-2.2.4 Municipal Handgun By-Laws (Clauses 18, 26 and 32)
+2.2.4 Municipal Handgun By-laws (Clauses 26 and 27)

-Bill C-21 outlines measures that impose the conditions of municipal by-laws adopted in relation to the regulation of handguns to firearms licences.
+This section of Bill C-21 outlines measures which impose the conditions of municipal by-laws adopted in relation to the regulation of handguns to firearms licences.
 The decision to adopt by-laws relating to the regulation of handguns belongs to individual municipalities, which are subject to provincial legislation.
 Clause 26 adds section 58.01 to the Firearms Act.
-This provision outlines a new regime containing measures to support handgun restrictions enacted by individual municipalities.
-Depending on the specific restrictions imposed by a municipal by-law, new section 58.01(1) of the Firearms Act attaches the following conditions to a licence that allows an individual to possess a handgun:
+This provision outlines measures to support handgun bans enacted by individual municipalities.
+Depending on the specific restrictions imposed by a municipal by-law, section 58.01(1) attaches the following conditions to a licence that allows an individual to possess a handgun:

-- The individual must not store a handgun within the boundaries of the municipality, other than at a business that is licensed to store prohibited or restricted firearms. - The individual must not store a handgun within the boundaries of the municipality or transport one to or from a place within the boundaries of the municipality unless it is to or from a place where a peace officer, firearms officer or CFO is located, to a port of exit in order to take it outside Canada or from a port of entry in order to bring it into Canada. - The individual must comply with any prescribed requirements relating to the storage of the handgun within the boundaries of the municipality.
+- the individual must not store a handgun within the boundaries of the municipality, other than at a business that is licenced to store prohibited or restricted firearms; - the individual must not store a handgun within the municipality or transport one to or from a place within the municipality unless it is to or from a place where a peace officer, firearms officer or chief firearms officer is located, to a port of exit in order to take it outside of Canada or from a port of entry in order to bring it into Canada; and - the individual must comply with any prescribed requirements relating to the storage of the handgun within the municipality.

-The preceding conditions apply to a firearms licence only if the following criteria have been met:
+In order for the preceding conditions to apply to a licence, the following conditions must be met:

-- The municipality has chosen to adopt a by-law regulating handguns that includes the preceding conditions and this by-law is in force. - The municipality has notified the Minister of Public Safety and Emergency Preparedness, in the prescribed manner, of the passing of the by-law. - The municipality has provided the Minister of Public Safety and Emergency Preparedness, or an individual designated by that minister, with the required information, in the prescribed manner.
+- the municipality has chosen to adopt a by-law regulating handguns which includes the preceding conditions and this by-law is in force; - the municipality has notified the federal Minister of Public Safety and Emergency Preparedness, in the prescribed manner, of the passing of the by-law; and - the municipality has provided the federal Minister of Public Safety and Emergency Preparedness, or an individual designated by that minister, with the required information, in the prescribed manner.

-Pursuant to new section 58.01(7) of the Firearms Act, the above-mentioned conditions do not apply to a handgun in the following instances:
+Pursuant to section 58.01(7) the above conditions do not a apply to a handgun:

-- The handgun has been properly declared by an individual who holds a licence authorizing the possession of the handgun for the purpose of training for a certain sporting competition. - An individual has an authorization to carry the handgun. - In specific circumstances or for a specific purpose as prescribed by legislation or regulations.
+- that has been properly declared by an individual who holds a licence authorizing the possession of the handgun for the purpose of training for a certain sporting competition; - for which an individual has an authorization to carry; or - in specific circumstances or for a specific purpose as prescribed by legislation or regulations.